Sherri Hill: New York Fashion Week

 In 2011, Sherri Hill debuted at New York Fashion Week in the Trump Tower.
 This was Kendall Jenner's first runway show.

 World-famous model Carmen Dell’Orefice also walked the 2011 Sherri Hill runway, as well as Miss China 2011 Luo Zilin, and Miss USA 2011 Alyssa Campanella.

 In September 2012, Hill debuted her Spring 2013 collection at New York Fashion Week in the Trump Tower, with Kendall and Kylie Jenner, and Miss Universe 2008 Dayana Mendoza on the runway.

 At the 2013 New York Fashion Week, Sherri Hill held an 'Evening By Sherri Hill' show at the Trump Tower.
 Hill debuted her new prom and couture collections in front of several celebrities, including the Duck Dynasty family.
 Sadie Robertson, the 16-year-old daughter of Willie Robertson of Duck Commander, walked in the runway show modeling the 'Sadie Robertson Live Original' range.

 Television appearances

 Keeping Up with the Kardashians (2011) as herself (Season 6, Episode 2):

 Anti-counterfeit work

 On June 20, 2012, Hill made public her success in a lawsuit against online counterfeiters.
 She was awarded $5,000,000 in the case against the two defendants that were accused of selling hundreds of fake gowns under the Sherri Hill pretense.
 After winning the legal battle in 2012, the company has hired staff devoted to reporting violations of copyright laws via the Internet.
 According to Manhattan federal court papers, not only has Sherri Hill alleged that knock-offs of her dresses are poorly constructed, uncomfortable to wear, and made of inferior materials, but also that one particular knock-off was constructed in such a way that it “makes the customers appear heavier around the waist and hips.”

-In March 2013, Sherri Hill, Inc. was critiqued on The Today Show.

-In May 2015, Sherri Hill, Inc. was critiqued on Inside Edition.